 In computer networking, “localhost” refers to the computer that a particular program is running on.
 For example, if you’re running a program on your own computer (like a web browser or local web development environment), then your computer is the “localhost.”
 On the other hand, if you’re talking about a MySQL database that sits on your host’s web server, then your host’s web server is the “localhost” in that scenario.

 In the most simple terms, you can essentially think of localhost as meaning “this computer.”
 Just remember that “this computer” applies to the program, not necessarily to the computer that you’re physically using.

-On a more technical level, localhost typically resolves to the IP address 127.0.0.1, which is known as the loopback address.
+The localhost typically resolves the IP address to 127.0.0.1, which is also known as the loopback address.
 Because of its importance, the term “localhost” is a reserved domain name.
-That means that, in order to avoid confusion, it’s impossible to register a domain name that contains “localhost” in the top-level or second-level domain name.
+That means that to avoid confusion, it’s impossible to register a domain name that contains “localhost” in the top-level or second-level domain name.

 2 Common Situations Where You’ll Encounter Localhost With WordPress

 There are two areas where you’re likely to encounter the term localhost in connection with WordPress:

 - Developing/testing WordPress websites in a local environment

 - Setting up/configuring access to your WordPress site’s database

 First, many WordPress developers create something called a “local testing environment” to build WordPress websites.
 Essentially, this environment mimics a live website but is entirely self-contained on the user’s own computer.

 Because the site only exists on the localhost, it’s easy for developers to test things without fear of breaking something on a live website that might be receiving external traffic.
 Once the site is complete, developers can then move the website from their localhost environment to a live server environment.